-4. RULEMAKING
+OBJECTIVE DELIVERABLE

-Reduce regulatory uncertainty regarding recreation-related uses and development

-Undesignated roads and trails rule

-Undesignated roads and trails are roads or trails that have not been designated by the department for a particular public use or uses.
+4.1 Reduce regulatory uncertainty regarding recreation-related uses.
+4.11 Undesignated roads and trails rule Undesignated roads and trails are roads or trails that have not been designated by the department for a particular public use or uses.
 Examples of undesignated routes include unsanctioned visitor-created trails, or artifacts from an activity (e.g., logging) that pre-dates WDFW management or a current wildlife area management plan.

-Public use of undesignated roads and trails can damage vegetation, displace wildlife, alter hydrology, alter habitat, cause sedimentation, spread invasive species, and fragment landscapes.
-In consultation with tribes and other government partners, as well as local stakeholders and user groups, existing roads and trails will be assessed for designation or closure and the public use of undesignated routes made illegal except for dispersed uses.
-Dispersed uses may include hunting, fishing, foraging, collecting, and wildlife viewing.
-Allowed dispersed uses will be clarified via area-specific rulemaking (see Objective 4.2).
+Public use of undesignated roads and trails can damage vegetation, displace wildlife, alter

+hydrology, alter habitat, cause sedimentation, spread invasive species, and fragment

+landscapes.
+In consultation with tribes and

+other government partners, as well as local

+stakeholders and user groups, existing roads